Naitsirc98/Vulkan-Tutorial-Java/README.md

   - [ModelLoader](src/main/java/javavulkantutorial/ModelLoader.java): An utility class for loading 3D models.
 They are loaded with [Assimp](http://www.assimp.org/).
   - [ShaderSPIRVUtils](src/main/java/javavulkantutorial/ShaderSPIRVUtils.java): An utility class for compiling GLSL shaders into SPIRV binaries at runtime.

-For math stuff I will be using [JOML](https://github.com/JOML-CI/JOML), a Java library for graphics mathematics.
+For maths calculations I will be using [JOML](https://github.com/JOML-CI/JOML), a Java math library for graphics mathematics.
 Its very similar to [GLM](https://glm.g-truc.net/0.9.9/index.html).

 Finally, each chapter have its own .diff file, so you can quickly see the changes made between chapters.